peterbourgon/peter-bourgon-org/src/observability-the-hard-parts/index.md

 customers, this is easy.
 But as things drag on, and the easy wins are won, buy-in at the top of the org chart is essential.

-Teams and and will ignore carrot-based motivation, and sometimes need nudging with a stick.
+Teams can and will ignore carrot-based motivation, and sometimes need nudging with a stick.
 Ultimately, that can only come from senior leadership.
 Without a clear mandate and deadlines, and org-wide refactor like this devolves into a forever project, with 100% probability.
 (Even with a clear mandate and